Sup2point0/Assort/~writing/origins.md

 ## FOREWORD

 *This is perhaps a rather confused piece of writing, both in style and purpose; whether this is intentional or not shall, as per tradition, be left as an exercise to the reader.
-I’m sure there is plenty of profound meaning and allegory intwined here amidst the ambience and ‘quasi-sarcastive ironicity’, but as the supposed writer I’m afraid I could not tell you – it is up to you what you make of it.
+I’m sure there is plenty of profound meaning and allegory intwined here amidst the ambience and quasi-sarcastive ironicity, but as the supposed writer I’m afraid I could not tell you – it is up to you what you make of it.
 Hopefully this brief introduction will have only confused you further and unsettled any doubts still plaguing your mind.
 Enjoy.*

 <br>